-There is a varied range of species in the Larch Hills.
 There are 91 species at risk in the Interior Cedar Hemlock biogeoclimatic zone (all subzones and variants included) (Table 3).
-Many of those species are found around the lakes and rivers of the Shuswap but not in the Larch Hills.
+Many of those species are found around the lakes and rivers of the Shuswap and likely use the Reinecker Creek valley.
 Red listed species which may occur in the Shuswap ICH subzone include badger, Lewis's woodpecker, northern leopard frog, Rocky Mountain tailed frog, sage thrasher, Swainson's hawk, tiger salamander, western screech-owl, Wiliamson's sapsucker, yellow-breasted chat.
-Special attention should paid to these species and their habitat if observed.
-A blue listed species that also needs special observations for possible habitat is the fisher (dens in hollow logs)
+Special attention should paid to these species and their habitat (standing dead trees, coarse woody debris on the forest floor, and rock boulders and talus slopes).
+A blue listed species that also needs special observations for possible habitat is the fisher (dens in hollow logs).